leoliuaf/Customer-Segmentation-Analysis/README.md

 ## Visualizations
 ![boxplot](visuals/boxplot_by_clusters.png)
-*Displays variations in Recency, Frequency, and Monetary (RFM) values across customer segments, highlighting behavioral differences among groups.*
+*Figure 1.
+Displays variations in Recency, Frequency, and Monetary (RFM) values across customer segments, highlighting behavioral differences among groups.*

 ![plot_demographics](visuals/plot_demographics.png)
-*Illustrates the demographic characteristics of each customer segment by age, gender, and income distribution.*
+*Figure 2.
+Illustrates the demographic characteristics of each customer segment by age, gender, and income distribution.*

 ## Limitations
 - The analysis is limited by incomplete and inconsistent demographic data, particularly age, gender, and income.